eigenhombre/smallscheme/README.md

 # Extending `smallscheme`

 `smallscheme` is easily extendable using Python functions.
-Anything Python can do, your `smallscheme` program can as well.

 To add a new function to `smallscheme`, create a function which accepts a list of arguments `args`.
 These will have to be converted